izawa/slack_zoom_status/README.md

 # slack_zoom_status
-Indicates the status of the zoom in slack.
+Indicates the status of the Zoom in Slack channel.